bpankowski/jira-report/README.md

 * Added auto sprint detection
 * Putted Raport Generator into function
 * Added check of fresh sprint
+* Added pull of last two days of previous sprint to the section Done
+* Added indication of tasks that were included in more than one sprint

 ### Next to do

-* Have to add possibility of adding Done jobs from last 2 days of past sprint.
+*